sobolma/hello-world/README.md

 # hello-world
-This project is about exploration of open source projects on specific topics
+This project is about exploration of open source projects on specific topics such as AI